 Although this is an example of the "one-drop" rule described above.
 Tom Driscoll, the son of a slave, who is black according to antebellum society and is only "passing" for white actually has only one black great-great-great-grandparent (he is 1/32 black).

 Not quite an example of the "one-drop" rule.
-One-drop rule did not become the law in most of the South until early 20th century (in fact, likely, no state actually adopted it as law until Tennessee in 1910), largely in response to Plessy vs. Ferguson and the problems it exposed with respect to fractional rules.
+One-drop rule did not become the law in most of the South until early 20th century (in fact, no state actually adopted it as law until Tennessee in 1910, largely in response to the Plessy vs. Ferguson case and the problems it exposed with respect to the fractional rules—so-called Blood Quantums—that existed previously).
 The rules governing slavery in most of the antebellum South were, in fact, not based on race at all, but the legal status of the mother.
 The child of a slave woman was, in most cases, automatically a slave, regardless of the ethnic makeup, which is the legal rationale behind some of the abolitionist pamphlets (described under "Real Life" below) about children born of runaway slave women and free white men being claimed as "slaves."

 The "One-Drop Rule" gets blackmailer Monte Field killed in The Roman Hat Mystery by Ellery Queen.
 One of Field's victims was white to any standard of appearance, but had a distant ancestor who was a slave.
 Said victim was engaged to a lady whose family would have immediately have banned the wedding and destroyed the man's career if the One-Drop had been revealed.